 - 2006-2007, Recipient, University of Pittsburgh School of Education Alumni Doctoral Fellowship

 - 2004–2007, Recipient, Horace Mann Bond-Leslie Pinckney Hill Scholarship, PA Department of Education

-- 1999, Recipient of the 1999 Center for Computer-Assisted Legal Instruction's (CALI) Award for Dispute Resolution and Award for Best Paper, University of Pittsburgh School of Law
+- 1999, Center for Computer-Assisted Legal Instruction's (CALI) Award for Dispute Resolution and Award for Best Paper, University of Pittsburgh School of Law

 Selected Professional Affiliations

 - 2010-present, Guest Reviewer, The Negro Educational Review.

 - 2009-2010, Member, College of Education and Human Services Personnel Committee, University of Illinois at Springfield

 - 2005-present, Reviewer for American Educational Research Association (AERA) conference proposals, Divisions G (Social Context of Education), L (Educational Policy and Politics), and SIGs: Law and Education and Critical Examination of Race, Ethnicity, Class, and Gender in Education.